 - 2 tablespoons cornstarch or potato starch

 - 1/4 cup water

-- 4 tbsp brown sugar (if you like a very sweet sauce, increase to 6 tbsp)
+- 4 tablespoons brown sugar (if you like a very sweet sauce, increase to 6 tbsp)

-- 2 tbsp orange zest (about 1 medium orange)
+- 2 tablespoons orange zest (about 1 medium orange)

 - 1/4 cup fresh squeezed orange juice (from the same orange)